Upcoming Courses & Programs

 Zoom Links: Zoom log in credentials will be sent out 24 hours before the start of Session 1.

-Recordings: The sessions will be recorded and can also be accessed through APPA’s document portal (within a week of the last class in the program), in case you can’t attend the live versions.
+Recordings: The sessions will be recorded and can also be accessed through the document portal (within a week of the last class in the program), in case you can’t attend the live versions.
 Recordings will be accessible for 90 days after the last course session.
 Note: Continuing education credits can only be issued for attending live sessions.

 Application Exercises/Homework

-Following each live session, participants are expected to either complete a quiz (to test your knowledge on key concepts) or work independently on line design application exercises (some exercises will be conducted during the live sessions).
+• Participants will also be asked to work independently on line design exercises related to the topics presented (some exercises will be conducted during the live sessions).

-Further instructions will be provided at the beginning of Session One.
+• Further instructions will be provided at the beginning of Session One.
 The estimated time for completing these items is up to 1 hour per class day.

 Instructors